 Gender Equality Representative

-Generally, the Gender Equality Representative ensures that the German law on gender equality is upheld and implemented.
-We also support the management in its implementation.
+The Gender Equality Representative ensures that the German law on gender equality is upheld and implemented and supports the management in its implementation.

 The Gender Equality Representative has the right to be involved in the following specific cases:

-- drafting of the gender equal plan and its interim version
+- drafting of the gender equality plan and its interim version

 - job advertisement (in cases of deviation from general policy)